intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 [![Sort column menu](unity-8-user-guide/images/sort-column-menu.png)](unity-8-user-guide/images/sort-column-menu.png)

 To set the sort order for the selected column, select either `Sort Ascending` or `Sort Descending`.
-Ascending will order elements like “1, 2, 3” or “Alpha, Beta, Charlie”, while descending will order elements like “10, 9, 8” or “Zulu, Yankee, X-ray   ”.
+Ascending will order elements like `1, 2, 3` or `Alpha, Beta, Charlie`, while descending will order elements like `10, 9, 8` or `Zulu, Yankee, X-ray   `.

 If you select a sort for multiple columns, a number will appear after the column names, indicating in which order the columns are sorted.